dkaser/discord-webhook-notify/README.md

 Workflow system if it does.
 Right now, this is the only optional input processing.

-### `holddownTime`

-If a webhook is called too soon after a previous webhook call, Discord's server API will return a rate limit exceeded error.
-This doesn't necessarily work exactly according to Discord's documentation because GitHub runners seem to use shared IP addresses, and also the rate limit is dynamic.
-However, a delay of 2-3 seconds (default) since the last webhook HTTP requests seems to usually be good enough.
-If for some reason it isn't you can increase this wait time.

-### `lockfileDir`

-The directory where the lockfile used for saving last run time is stored.
-Default to the current directory but you can change it if it is in the way.

 ## Example usage

 ### Simple Usage Example